 Ford, which manufactures automobiles under its namesake and Lincoln brands, has around 14% market share in the U.S. and about 7% in Europe, making it a great play to get in on the EV boom.
 With new investments, business partnerships, and exciting new green-powered models in the pipeline, EV investors would be right to keep an eye on this company.

 If you want to play the EV boom, check out MyWallSt’s shortlist of market-beating stocks.
-Start generating long-term wealth by subscribing today to enjoy a 7-day free trial.
+Start generating long-term wealth by subscribing today to enjoy free access.

 Nicole's favorite stock is Etsy because she loves its original and handmade items.
 She believes people are going to stop buying mass-produced items and start purchasing ‘one of a kind’ fashions and furnishings.
 In a world of sameness, Etsy has the advantage.